dan-sweden/fortnite-easy-resolution-change/README.md

 2/ Open the Startup folder: Type shell:startup and press Enter.

-3/ Create a new text file: Right-click in the folder, select New, then Text Document.
+3/ Copy and edit fortnite-easy-resolution-change-startup.cmd or create a new text file: Right-click in the folder, select New, then Text Document.

 4/ Edit the text file: Open the text file in Notepad and paste the following command, replacing the path with your script's path and adding your argument: